AVEVA/sample-pi_core-deployment_aws-powershell/README.md

  Parameter | Default | Description
 ---|---|---
 DSS3BucketName | *Requires Input* | S3 bucket name for the Deployment Sample assets.
 Bucket name can include numbers, lowercase letters, uppercase letters, and hyphens (-).
 It cannot start or end with a hyphen (-).
-DSS3KeyPrefix | DeploySample | Name of the root folder in the S3 Deployment Samples bucket.
+DSS3KeyPrefix | DeploymentSample | Name of the root folder in the S3 Deployment Samples bucket.
 Root folder name can include numbers, lowercase letters, uppercase letters, hyphens (-), and forward slash (/).
 DSS3BucketRegion | us-west-1 | Region for Deployment Samples S3 Bucket.
 Used in S3 URL
 SetupKitsS3BucketName | *Requires Input* | S3 bucket name for the Setup Kit assets.
 This contains the install media for a PI System.
 Bucket name can include numbers, lowercase letters, uppercase letters, and hyphens (-).
 It cannot start or end with a hyphen (-).
 SetupKitsS3KeyPrefix | osisetupkits | Setup Kits key prefix can include numbers, lowercase letters, uppercase letters, hyphens (-), and forward slash (/).
 It cannot start or end with forward slash.
 SetupKitsS3BucketRegion | us-west-1 | Region for Setup Kits S3 Bucket.
 Used in S3 URL
-SetupKitsS3PIFileName | PI-Server_2018-SP3-Patch-3_.exe | File Name for the PI Server Setup Kit.
+SetupKitsS3PIFileName | AVEVA-PI-Server_2018-SP3-Patch-3_.exe | File Name for the PI Server Setup Kit.
 File name can include numbers, lowercase letters, uppercase letters, underscores (_), and hyphens (-).
 It cannot start or end with a hyphen (-).
 SetupKitsS3PIProductID | 63819281-e1d6-4c55-b797-b4d1ca9af535 | Product ID for the PI Server Setup Kit.
 Product ID can include numbers, lowercase letters, uppercase letters,and hyphens (-).
 It cannot start or end with a hyphen (-).
 This should not be modified.
-SetupKitsS3VisionFileName | PI-Vision_2020_.exe | File Name for the PI Vision Setup Kit.
+SetupKitsS3VisionFileName | AVEVA-PI-Vision_2020_.exe | File Name for the PI Vision Setup Kit.
 File name can include numbers, lowercase letters, uppercase letters, underscores (_), and hyphens (-).
 It cannot start or end with a hyphen (-).
-TestFileName | sample-pi_core-pi_core_deployment-amazon_web_services-master.zip | File Name for the test file.
-This should be the same as the downloaded zip file (ex: *sample-pi_core-pi_core_deployment-amazon_web_services-master.zip*).
+TestFileName | sample-pi_core-pi_core_deployment_tests-powershell-main.zip | File Name for the test file.
+This should be the same as the downloaded zip file (ex: *sample-pi_core-pi_core_deployment_tests-powershell-main.zip*).
 File name can include numbers, lowercase letters, uppercase letters, underscores (_), and hyphens (-).
 It cannot start or end with a hyphen (-).

 ### Step 6: Replace the Temporary PI License with a Full PI License
 In order to deploy a PI System on AWS using the deployment samples, a temporary PI license was used in the AWS stack.